 Once a year, the Board of Directors adopts a work schedule for the following 12 months.
 The Board of Directors reviews the Rules of Procedure of the Board of Directors regularly, and at least annually, to ensure that they are updated and compliant with applicable laws, regulations and best practices.
-The Rules of Procedure are available on danskebank.com.
+The Rules of Procedure of the Board of Directors are available on danskebank.com.